folksgl/challenger/README.md

 - [x] Evaluate possible moves

 ## Installation

+**IMPORTANT**

+**Arena, the UCI GUI that challenger initially used to gauge its progress and play matches, has since become unavailable and the website returns http 500 responses.
+I am in the process of switching to a new GUI and will update the installation documentation accordingly.**

 To install the challenger engine and run it against another chess engine, you will need to install a UCI (Universal Chess Interface) compatible chess program.
 I recommend Arena, as it is the one I use for challenger.

 1) Download and Install [Arena](http://www.playwitharena.com/?Download).
-2) Starting with version 1.0, you can head over to the release page and download the challenger executable for your platform.
+2) Starting with version 1.0, you can head over to the [release page](https://github.com/folksgl/challenger/releases) and download the challenger executable for your platform.
 Until then, clone and compile challenger.
 The following should work for most linux systems:
    ```
    git clone https://github.com/folksgl/challenger.git
    cd challenger/
-   cmake -H. -Bbuild
-   cd build/ && make
+   make
    ```
    For more make options, including building for developers please review the contributing page.